 Have children choose materials and then build their parachutes.
 You may have them sketch their designs in their journals first.
 Launch the parachutes from a play structure outside, in a stairwell, or from a ladder.
 Test each design by dropping a pinecone (or whatever kind of object is being used) with and without a parachute at the same time.
 Have children compare the different designs.
 Which were most effective in slowing the pinecone’s descent?
 How could they change their design to make it work better?
 Have them work together to modify their parachutes and then retest them.
 How might air pressure be important in how a parachute functions?
 (The parachute compresses the air underneath it so it pushes upwards and outwards, which partly counteracts the force of gravity pulling the parachute towards the ground.)

 Materials: variety of materials for construction such as coffee filters, plastic bags, fabric squares, string, yarn, thread, etc.; similar-sized pinecones, large paper clips or other small objects; scissors, tape; optional: timer, journals or clipboards and paper, pencils.

 OUTSIDE AIR OBSERVATIONS

-Take children outside in small groups and visit different locations on the school grounds.
+Take children in small groups to visit different locations on the school grounds.
 Have them list or tell about examples they notice of air in motion.
 What can they see that is caused by moving air?
 What sounds can they hear that are caused by moving air?
 What can they do so they can feel the air moving?
 Afterwards, share findings with other groups.